-What causes the ‘flu-like’ symptoms is brought on by your immune system overreacting when it breathes in mold spores.
-These spores are recognized by your body as little foreign invaders and tries to defend itself with antibodies.
+What causes the ‘flu-like symptoms is brought on by your immune system overreacting when it breathes in mold spores.
+These spores are recognized by your body as little foreign invaders and try to defend themselves with antibodies.
 Later exposure causes the immune system to react again that triggers histamine, which is the culprit of the unfavorable, flu-like symptoms.

-Keep in mind the following points to Be Aware this New Year and fight off those pesky winter mold allergies!
+Keep in mind the following points to be aware of this New Year and fight off those pesky winter mold allergies!

 Keep your home’s humidity below 50%.
 Mold can grow anywhere in the right conditions and high humidity increases its options.

 Control the moisture in the air.
 Accomplish this with dehumidifiers and central air conditioning with a HEPA filter attachment.
 Keep AC drip pans and liners clean so mold can’t grow

 Improve airflow through rooms.
 Buildings with poor ventilation such as tight window and door seals can trap moisture indoors that creates favorable mold growth conditions.

 In the Bathroom: Open windows or use an exhaust fan during baths/showers

 In the bedroom: If the closet is colder than the rest of your room, leave the closet door open

 Act fast to repair any plumbing leaks.
 Damp areas are the most vulnerable to mold if not addressed in a timely fashion.
 Dry areas that become wet, such as carpet, need to be dried in 48hrs to prevent mold.